stefano-rgc/Glitches/README.md

 # Glitches
-Codes to fit a functional signature to the eigenfrequencies second differences.
+Codes to fit the glitch signature to the second differences of the eigenfrequencies.

+**Currently the code is a beta version.
+A final version will be uploaded during January 2019.**